yandexdataschool/eScience-2016-everware/main.md

 ---
-## Everware toolkit
+## Under the hood of Everware

 .libig[
-- extension for _JupyterHub_:
+- an extension for _JupyterHub_:
-    - spawner for building and running custom _docker_ images
+    - a spawner for building and running custom _Docker_ images
 - integrated with:
-    + dockerhub
+    + Dockerhub
-    + github (for authentication and repository interaction)
+    + GitHub (for authentication and repository interaction) ]
-- similar to _mybinder.org_
-- guidelines
-]

 ---